PranavJSX/Javascript_password_manager/README.md

-This readme file contains all the details regarding this pronject.
+This readme file contains all the details regarding this project.
 Please before forking or going throught each individual files , go through this once.

 # Password manager in JS .